By Michael DeMarco

 I was nineteen years old when I first walked into a searching vault.
-The sound of copy machines humming, keyboards clicking, future colleagues shouting, “are you done yet?
-And “hey, kid, you forgot your copy card!” still ring in my ears.
+The sound of copy machines humming, keyboards clicking, future colleagues shouting, “Are you done yet?
+And “Hey, kid, you forgot your copy card!” still rings in my ears.

 Even in the early 2000s, a searching vault looked like something out of the 70s, with columns of books of various sizes, which typically got larger the older the book.
 Microfilm was still used for specific records like surrogates.
 One needed to be part searcher and part librarian to navigate this place.
 You had to know how to search a “key letter” index to properly gather research of names past the 60s in most counties.
 The search process was and is still old school.
 It harkens back to a tradition that many of the men and women I work with still uphold: The quest for accuracy.

 In other areas of the real estate industry, there have been massive shifts in the home-buying experience.
-Zillow, and Trulia, have respectively changed how people engage, and begin the home-buying process.
+Zillow and Trulia have changed how people engage and begin the home-buying process.
 Electronic signing tools like DocuSign and Adobe have sped up and simplified processes, bringing home buyers and sellers to the closing table more quickly and confidently.
 And home inspectors now come into a home armed not with pencils, paper, and measuring tape but with iPads, and laser measuring tools.